Cohomogeneity One Coassociative Submanifolds in the Bundle of Anti-self-dual 2-forms over the 4-sphere: Preliminaries

 Let $L$ be a coassociative submanifold of a $G_{2}$-manifold $(Y, \varphi, g)$.
 The symmetry group $K$ of $L$ is defined to be the Lie subgroup of the automorphism group which fixes $L$.
 If the principal orbits of $K$ are of codimension one in $L$, we call $L$ a {\bf cohomogeneity one} coassociative submanifold.
 The action of $K$ on $L$ is called a {\bf cohomogeneity one action}.

 Coassociative submanifolds are defined by first order nonlinear P.D.E.s, which are difficult to solve in general.
 By the cohomogeneity one action of the Lie group, we reduce the P.D.E.s of the coassociative condition to nonlinear O.D.E.s, which are easier to solve.
-This method is introduced in \cite{Hsiang_Lawson} and is summarized as follows.
+This method was introduced in \cite{Hsiang_Lawson} for minimal submanifolds.
+We give a summary in our coassociative settings based on \cite{Hashimoto_Sakai}.